 The HTTP core is powered by Monkey, a strong and mature open source web server for GNU/Linux.
 Duda is implemented as a plugin who wraps the Monkey internals and expose a C friendly API in pseudo-objects style.

-Besides the core objects, it provides a packages system, so every web service can load on startup a third party object, at the moment the following packages are available: Websocket, JSON, SQLite, SHA1 and Base64.
+Besides the core objects, it provides a packages system, so every web service can load on startup a third party object, at the moment the following packages are available: Websocket, JSON, SQLite, SHA1, Base64 and many others.

 The networking model is based in asynchronous sockets balanced through a number of fixed threads, on this way it achieve high performance and scale properly on demand.